organix/uFork/docs/ir.md

-# uFork
+# uFork intermediate representation

-[uFork](https://github.com/organix/uFork) is a pure-actor virtual machine with object-capabilities and memory-safety.
 This document describes an intermediate representation format for uFork modules.

     {
         "lang": "uFork",